 How schools determine eligibility for financial aid

 To determine your eligibility for financial aid, you must submit an application form and financial statements.
-Many schools use NAIS’s School and Student Services (SSS by NAIS).
-Parents fill out the Parents’ Financial Statement (PFS), which SSS by NAIS uses to calculate how much your family can afford to spend on education.
+Many schools use School and Student Services (SSS).
+Parents fill out the Parents’ Financial Statement (PFS), which SSS uses to calculate how much your family can afford to spend on education.
 Financial aid officers will then use this information to determine how much financial aid they offer.

 There is no income limit that automatically makes your family ineligible for financial aid.
 Financial aid officers take into account your income, assets, and expenses, including educational costs for other children.
 Your financial need is the gap between how much SSS determines your family can afford and the cost of tuition and fees.